ak7588/capstone/journal.md

 A hope for this public journaling prototype is rooted in the concept of "sentimental education" -- when others learn from each other emotionally.
 What kind of emotions does the text evoke?
 Can we empathize with others?
 How does reading about others' highlights and challenges make us feel?

+Things to reflect upon further:
+- Can I potentially collaborate with Health & Wellness or REACH with this?
+What about my classes?
+Can this be added to any of my class curriculums?